-Palettes.
-Blend and mix complicated color palettes to create just the right shades for your painting and decorating projects.
-Developer Rick Maddy offer three versions: Free, Basic, and Pro.
+Palettes: Blend and mix complicated color palettes to create just the right shades for your painting and decorating projects.
+Developer Rick Maddy offers three versions: Free, Basic, and Pro.
 Beware, though, because the free version runs like a Pro at first, then reverts back.
 For more complex tasks, get the advanced version for dollars more.

 04 of 10

 Painting your house is labor-intensive, so wouldn't it be nice if you could "'see the finish before you start!"
 Resene EzyPaint virtual painting software will let you view thousands of colors manufactured by this New Zealand paint company.
 Use the easy, free version on EzyPaint online, or download the more sophisticated version which includes a drawing and mapping tool that lets you fine-tune the areas you want to color.
 The Ezypaint software programs are available for older PCs and Macs.

 "Resene has a wide range of products, services and tools to suit homeowners doing DIY projects inside and outside," they say, and it's difficult to remember that this website is for products manufactured for New Zealand and Australian markets.
 The Habitat by Resene magazine reminds us that no matter what hemisphere you live in, inspired colors are universal and you can buy anything online.Continue to 5 of 10 below.

 05 of 10

 Instead of finding the tools associated with a paint product, why not examine what visualization tools are available to any manufacturer?
 Chameleon Power is a technology company that is not selling paint, so they know what apps and PCs can be made to display — they keep up with the possibilities.